Helena Gutteridge: Economic Security, Equal Pay and Union Movement

 Besides pursuing feminist goals, Helena also focused on union actions and equal pay for female workers.
 She saw female suffrage, unionism and economic independence as interconnected movements.
-Upon realizing the stark disparity between the wages of men and women across B.C. in 1912, Helena joined the local Tailors' Union and later became the first female member, then treasurer and secretary of the Vancouver Trades and Labour Council between 1913 to 1921.
+Upon realizing the stark disparity between the wages of men and women across British Columbia in 1912, Helena joined the local Tailors' Union and later became the first female member, then treasurer and secretary of the Vancouver Trades and Labour Council between 1913 and 1921.
 She aimed to represent women in a male-dominated milieu through trade unions and uniting feminist and labour organizations.
 Helena's arrival in Vancouver provided local female union movements with a timely leadership.
 She was involved in the formation of the Laundry Workers' Union and later the Vancouver Laundry Workers' Strike in 1918.

 For Helena, establishing economic equality was an essential premise to achieve political equality and genuine gender parity.
 She remarked that "[t]he economic value of the ballot is one of the strongest arguments in favour of votes for women" and "[t]he political organization of women and the organization of women into trade unions, although two separate and independent movements, are nevertheless supplementary and necessary to each other, if the economic freedom of women is to be obtained."

 Economic conditions were especially harsh for women in British Columbia after a prolonged period of recession in 1912.
 Not only were women often the first employees to be laid off, they received significantly less wage than men and qualified for fewer government benefits.
 To ease the economic burden that women in Vancouver faced during this period for time, Helena organized a toy-making co-operative while pressuring the provincial government to provide more assistance for women.